garcia-sonia/walkies-knocklyon/README.md

 WALKIES – Knocklyon is a registered charity run by volunteers to support the Senior neighbours of Knocklyon with their dog walking and pet care needs.
 Their office is based at the Leaf community centre and the catchment area for their services is a 5km radius around the heart of Knocklyon.

-WALKIES – Knocklyon was founded on the belief that dog ownership provides great support and loving companionship to seniors, relieving feelings of loneliness and that dogs also provide many other health benefits to seniors like reducing stress, lowering blood pressure and increase social and physical interaction.
+WALKIES – Knocklyon was founded on the belief that dog ownership provides great support and loving companionship to seniors, relieving feelings of loneliness and that dogs also provide many other health benefits to seniors like reducing stress, lowering blood pressure and increased social and physical interaction.

 As well as dog walking services all year round or just during the winter months, WALKIES – Knocklyon also provides other services like trips to the vet, short-term fostering when needed, sourcing pet supplies, dog socialising, dog training and dog adoption.
 The charity also strives to provide tailored services for those seniors with other specific pet care needs.
 Their motto is HAPPY DOGS, HAPPY OWNERS.

 ## Target Audience:
 - Primary audience: Senior neighbours of Knocklyon who currently own a dog or would like to adopt one.
-- Secondary audiences: Relatives, carers, and volunteers.
+- Secondary audience: Relatives, carers, and volunteers.

 ## Responsive Design:

-The WALKIES - Knocklyon website was designed for good responsiveness on all screens all the way down to 320px wide.
+The WALKIES - Knocklyon website was designed for good responsiveness on all screen sizes all the way down to 320px wide.

 - Responsive design on MAC and iOS devices: